-I have some friends who joke that there’s a bit of debate over whether or not I really qualify as a renal patient This is because compared to what some of them have lived through, and in many cases are still dealing with, my own circumstances look like a walk in the park.
-Surely my life should be completely fine and sorted, I’m very lucky, so I certainly shouldn’t be complaining of any problems, because all my ducks are in a row…
+I have some friends who joke that there’s some debate over whether I really qualify as a renal patient.
+Compared to what some of them have lived through, and in many cases are still dealing with, my own circumstances look like a walk in the park.
+I have a successful transplant, so surely my life should be completely fine and sorted.
+I’m very lucky, so I certainly shouldn’t be complaining of any problems.
+All my ducks are in a row…

 Only they’re not.
 Many days, this is closer to my reality!

 Why was I struggling so much, with anxiety, lack of motivation, and probably a bit more depression than I realised.
 Why was I feeling this way?
-After all, I was one of the lucky ones, I knew so many other people who were “worse” than me, and not only were they coping ok, they were thriving!
+After all, I was one of the lucky ones.
+I knew so many other people who were “worse” than me, and not only were they coping, they were thriving!
 Whenever I thought about them and then thought about myself, I fell short every single time.
 How could I not?
 My lack of resilience felt embarrassing.

 “You don’t need help, you just need to get a grip!”

 This is where I have to say I’m so grateful that my hospital provides a renal psychology service.
-Over a four year period during which I went from pre-dialysis, to starting PD to receiving a transplant, these sessions went a very long way towards helping me “sort my head” out.
+Within a four year period during which I went from pre-dialysis, to starting PD, to receiving a transplant!
+These sessions went a very long way towards helping me “sort my head” out.
 Having the opportunity to talk to a psychologist without needing to spend half the time explaining what my medical condition actually consisted of was brilliant.
 I cannot tell you the difference it has made to my life.

-I think it wasn’t until I actually asked for help that I realised how badly I had needed it.
-The support of an objective professional whose only goal was to help me to help myself showed me that dealing with my illness was not a competition.
+It until I actually asked for help that I realised how badly I had needed it.
+The support of an objective professional whose only job was to help me to help myself showed me that dealing with my illness was not a competition.
 It was never a case of “worse” or “better”.
 What other patients felt or didn’t feel simply wasn’t relevant to me.
 None of us can ever know the full story of what’s going on inside someone else’s head.
 I needed to focus on myself, and start to address my mental and physical health with equal importance.

 Just because I was physically healthier than some of my peers didn’t mean I wasn’t allowed to have problems, or that I “shouldn’t” have accessed mental health support.
-It was ok that I needed it, I wasn’t pathetic or self-indulgent or ungrateful.
-I simply felt the way I felt, and the fact I had recognised this meant I could start to deal with it.
+It was ok that I needed it; I wasn’t pathetic or self-indulgent or ungrateful.
+I simply felt the way I felt, and the fact I’d recognised this meant I could start to deal with it.